qixucen/atom/README.md

 ## 🎯 What We Will Do Next

-**Enhancing Reproducibility:**
-We are continuously working to improve the reproducibility of this codebase.
-Following our commitment, we plan to implement this framework under MetaGPT, making it more accessible for users familiar with the ecosystem.

 **Expanding Functionality:**
 We are developing additional features including automatic optimization (more insights can be found in our previous works [AFlow](https://arxiv.org/abs/2410.10762) and [SPO](https://arxiv.org/abs/2502.06855)) and support for custom datasets, aiming to make the framework more versatile and user-friendly.